 It happens to the best (and even the fastest) of us.
 Hundreds of feet off the deck, you suddenly find yourself trapped, pinned down by an ugly beast spitting white-hot lightning and drowning the rock.
 Unfortunately, there are no guarantees when dealing with objective hazards like lightning but here are a few ways to decrease the potency of your epic.
+1. Dont panic.

 2. Weigh your options.

 Climbing in a storm

 by Mike Clelland

 Dont immediately assume that your best option is rappelling.
 Depending upon how high you are on the route, it may be best to climb up to safety or find a sheltered place to stay put until the weather passes.
 Scope out other escape options, such as ledges you can traverse to easier ground.
 Keep the lines of communication open between you and your partner, even if that means seconding a pitch in the rain to reach her on a higher ledge versus unproductive shouting.
 Any decisions are best made together.
 3. Move quickly but safely.

 If you decide to rappel, do it quickly and decisively.
 Dont hem and haw over leaving your favorite cam as part of an anchor, fiddling with less-precious nuts when its obvious the cam is safer.
 No piece of climbing gear is worth more than your life, or your partners!